mattnwells/titanic-survivor-decison-tree/README.md

 # Titanic Survivor Decison Tree

-A classic Titanic survivor prediction model I built as part of a [WeCloudData](https://weclouddata.com) course I took online.
-This was my first attempt at building an ML model.
+A classic Titanic survivor prediction model I built as part of the [WeCloudData](https://weclouddata.com) *Introduction to Machine Learning with Sklearn* course.